Spocdoc/ace_mvc/readme.md

 Components:

-  - route outlets that set the routing flag, emit the event and call navigate
+  - route outlets that set the routing flag, emit the event and call navigate if the flag is not already set

   - the URI composer that listens to route variable changes, forms a URI and sets the URI HistoryOutlet